Under the names Kathy Lynn Emerson and

 a note on real women included in the stories.

-WINTER TAPESTRY (1991) is set in 1553-4, during the reign of Mary
+DEATH OF AN INTELLIGENCE GATHERER (2023) is set in 1553-4, during the reign of Mary

 Tudor.
 After the murder of her father, with whom she has been living in exile